mrsofanthiel/mrsofanthiel.github.io/README.md

 ## Eaglercraft
 Duh, you can find this file in a lot of places, just search up "eaglercraft" on github.
 The Project was made by lax1dude.
+### Eaglercraft Multiplayer Instructions
+Eaglercraft supports Multiplayer.
+You can activate it by changing the network settings, to include this relay:
+'wss://eaglerrelay.glitch.me/'
+Once you add this, servers will appear in the server list ~~and lan games will work.~~ no they don't, I'm not sure why.
+Eventually I'll update the website to include these instructions in a more convenient place.
 ## Epiccues
 This is a rehost of a very good scratch mod.
 Yes, it's existence has been invalidated by Turbowarp, but it holds a special place in my heart for causing so much of the games going around in school.
 This rehost serves just to make it more accessible in schools where the site may be blocked for "games."